Craig LeBlanc: Original Oil Paintings

 In a surreal moment, an older barefoot accordion player sits quietly in a familiar recliner surrounded by dense palmettos, embodying the musical traditions and deep cultural roots of South Louisiana.
 The work blends the familiar comforts of home with the untamed natural landscape, creating a portrait that feels both intimate and timeless.

 Inspired by the hurricane relief work that I did in the early 2000s in Vermilion and Iberia parishes.
-Though homes were destroyed by wind and water and physical possessions lost, the enduring spirit and culture of a people lived on- The Legacy.
+Though homes were destroyed by wind and water and physical possessions lost, with time the enduring spirit and culture of a people lived on- The Legacy.

 Sat.
 Night at Vic’s Place